EmilyGraceSeville7cf/EmilyGraceSeville7cf/README.md

 </div>

-## Placeholder syntax in my CLI tools 📖
+## :notebook: Placeholder syntax in my CLI tools

 Starting from 21 August 2024 I use the following placeholder syntax in all my tools ([Go-inspired](https://pkg.go.dev/text/template)):